 Participants also said that far too often, police officers arrive at mental health emergencies without the necessary training, a dynamic which can turn a vulnerable moment into a dangerous one.
 They stressed the need to explore unarmed crisis intervention teams that are better equipped to de-escalate and provide support rather than force.

-The event was facilitated by Michigan Public’s Briana Rice, Lindsey Smith, Adam Rayes, Suzanne Belanger, and Vincent Duffy.
-Rukiya Colvin, also of Michigan Public, presented the concept of pod mapping as a strategy used to identify and strengthen support networks within a community.
+The event was facilitated by Michigan Public’s Briana Rice and Rukiya Colvin, with help from Lindsey Smith, Adam Rayes, Lauren Ernst, Suzanne Belanger, and Vincent Duffy.
+Colvin presented the concept of pod mapping as a strategy used to identify and strengthen support networks within a community.
 The term is often associated with social justice and transformative justice movements, where the focus is on building connections between individuals and their personal "pods"— trusted groups of people who can offer care, accountability, and resources during times of need or crisis.

 In practice, pod mapping involves identifying who your support people are (friends, family, colleagues, neighbors, etc.), understanding the roles they can play, and creating a visual or written map of these connections.
 The idea is to develop a clear sense of who you can turn to for different types of support, whether it’s emotional, logistical, or safety related.